Josefina Baez: Themes

-Pulitzer Prize winner Junot Díaz has said of Baez:
+Pulitzer Prize winner Junot Díaz has said of Báez:

 Josefina Báez has been breaking open hearts and re-ordering minds for more years than I care to count.
 She is one of North America's finest artists and she is, without question, one of my favorite writers.
 She is a sword bathed in flame, she's a marvel.
 Levente no.Yolayorkdominicanyork is her finest work yet.

-Baez uses her writing and performance to make several comments on race and identity.
-One thing she does is embrace her blackness and her Dominican heritage, something referred to as a "double-consciousness."
-In addition to embracing her black and dominican identities, she must also acknowledge her identities of being an immigrant and trans-migrant, themes common in her writing and performances.
-When a dominican migrates to the United States, they are then neither considered fully Dominican or American.
+Báez uses her writing and performance to make several comments on race and identity, embracing her blackness and her Dominican heritage.
+Additionally, she also acknowledges her identities of being an immigrant and trans-migrant, themes common in her writing and performances.
+When a Dominican migrates to the United States, they are then neither considered fully Dominican or American.
 The individual is then considered to only partially belong to both cultures, creating an "in-betweenness."
+Modern understanding of transcultural identity explains this notion further.
+The idea of transcultural identity is that one embraces all of the localities an individual stems from and that these are permanently molding characteristics of any individual.
+The point has been made that by actively embracing where one's been regardless of where one is can come with a sense of otherness for individuals who adopt transcultural identities.
 By embracing and expressing her many identities and using her performances to share them, she is resisting America's attempt to marginalize her experience.
-Despite living in New York City, a racially and culturally diverse setting, Baez and other immigrants still feel the struggle everyday of not being accepted.
+Despite living in New York City, a racially and culturally diverse setting, Báez and other immigrants still feel the struggle everyday of not being accepted.
+This struggle is something that Báez recognizes in her work and in exploring her immigration and the new life she lives in New York and the struggles that comes with it, she is able to develop her performance of transcultural identity.

+The concept of transnational barrios and the adaptation to new sociocultural environments is explored in her work, A 1 2 3 Portrait of a Legend, in which a Ciguapa, a mythical creature from Dominican Republic folklore, migrates to New York City.
+In the poem, the Ciguapa serves as an allegory for Báez herself and any other Dominican immigrants looking for a better life.
+However, as argued by Emilia Maria Duran-Almarza, an associate Professor at the Universidad de Oviedo, "In the process of adapting to the hectic urban life, Ciguapa undergoes a sociocultural metamorphosis that involves a radical change… in the nature of her divinity.
+No longer a goddess, and pulled by what the narrative voice identifies as an inescapable assimilation force, her feet take human form…".
+This can be observed in the excerpt from the poem: "Our deity Ciguapa arrived in New York too.